 Westfield High School students Sydney Drugan and Rebekah Ruiz, who are taking Renee Sweeney’s Principles of Engineering class, recently participated in the 2022 STEM Week Challenge in their class and won $10,000 for their school.
 The money will be used to fund four internships in the community this spring and summer.
 The STEM Week challenge was to interview a professional in a field that interested them, and submit the interview online.
 Drugan said they reached out to Tighe & Bond, and interviewed civil and environmental engineer Tiffany LaBrie, manager of the water resource line. #STEMWeek #AchievingExcellenceTogether https://www.masslive.com/westfieldnews/2022/11/teens-interview-project-wins-10k-to-support-internships-at-westfield-high-school.html

 A reminder that there is no school for students on Tuesday, November 8.
 Thank you!

-If you missed "Superintendent's Spotlight" yesterday, click on the link below.
-This week we talked about MCAS and the work of our Attendance Task Force to improve student attendance throughout the district.
-Thanks for watching! https://youtu.be/TdID-c8dHfQ
+If you missed "Superintendent's Spotlight" this morning, click on the link below.
+This week we talked about special education programming in the district with our special education leadership team.
+We also had a little fun with National Cliche Day.
+Thanks for watching! https://www.youtube.com/watch?v=uMQb5MWMoaw